rbobby888/wi20-CSE141L-threads-starter/README.md

 **Note** Regressions are always built without optimizations (`-O0`) to make them debuggable.

+Now submit to the autograder to gather the baseline (single threaded) results.

 **Note** You will want to save the output of benchmark.csv from this run as the single threaded time for the worksheet.

 #### nn Loop